-Wick drains are a ground improvement technique that provides drainage paths for pore water in soft compressible soil, using prefabricated geotextile filter-wrapped plastic strips with molded channels.
-A hollow mandrel is mounted on an excavator or crane mast.
-The wick drain material, contained on a spool, is fed down through the mandrel and connected to an expendable anchor plate at the bottom of the mandrel.
+The wick drain material is a prefabricated geotextile filter-wrapped plastic strips with molded channels.
+The drain is fed down through a hollow mandrel mounted on an excavator or crane mast.
+At the bottom of the mandrel, the wicks are connected to an expendable anchor plate.
 A vibratory hammer or static method is used to insert the mandrel to design depth.
-The mandrel is then extracted leaving the wick drain in place.
-The wick drain is then cut at the ground surface, a new anchor plate is connected to it and the mandrel moved to the next location.
-A pattern of installed vertical wick drains provides short drainage paths for pore water, thereby accelerating the consolidation process and the construction schedule.
+The mandrel is then removed, leaving the wick drain in place.
+The wick drain is then cut at the ground surface, a new anchor plate is connected to it, and the mandrel is moved to the next location.
+A pattern of installed vertical wick drains provides short drainage paths for pore water, which accelerates the consolidation process and the construction schedule.